-We estimate that the net proceeds from our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range reflected on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$ million, or \$ million if the underwriters' over-allotment option is exercised in full.
-A \$1.00 increase (decrease) in the assumed initial public offering price would increase (decrease) the net proceeds to us from this offering by \$ million, assuming the number of shares offered by us, as reflected on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from our sale of 4,687,259 shares of common stock in this offering at the initial public offering price of \$42.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$179.2 million, or \$215.5 million if the underwriters' over-allotment option is exercised in full.
 We will not receive any proceeds from the sale of common stock by the selling stockholders.